 • Expose: Can you see the full extent of the injury or injuries?

 This sequence changes in the actively bleeding wound to CABDE.
 In these circumstances, the cause of death is more often hemorrhage, which must be abated quickly.
-The determination of airway, breathing, and mental status can often be done simultaneously with bleeding control, as many patients will be conscious and talking.
+The determination of airway, breathing, and mental status can often be done simultaneously while you work to stop the bleeding, as many patients will be conscious and talking.

-Direct pressure with a gloved hand is still the most successful method of bleeding control.
+Direct pressure with a gloved hand is still the most successful method.
 However, there are many instances where pressure alone won’t deal with the issue.
 More aggressive methods such as tourniquets were, however, discouraged due to the risk of “necrosis” (tissue death due to lack of blood flow), nerve damage, and more.

 Despite the legitimacy of these issues, the military, through its experience in the Middle East, began to change its thinking.
-They found that a percentage of preventable deaths were related to inadequate measures to control bleeding.
-As such, the Tactical Combat Casualty Care (TC3) guidelines for our armed forces now actively promote the use of tourniquets as the first step to stop severe hemorrhage.
+They found that a percentage of preventable deaths were related to inadequate measures to control hemorrhage.
+As such, the Tactical Combat Casualty Care (TC3) guidelines for our armed forces now actively promote the use of tourniquets as the first step to stop severe bleeding.

 This has carried over to civilian emergency care, especially in events like the Boston Marathon bombings and the San Bernardino shootings.
 Injuries at remote locations, like homesteads where rapid transport is difficult, make tourniquets a required item in the family medical kit.